5 min read · June 5, 2026

 • Pricing: Forever-free plan; paid from $30/user/mo.

-• Best for: Cost-sensitive teams and Zoho users.
-Skip if: you want a polished, intuitive interface.
+• Skip if: you want a polished, intuitive interface.

 Eightfold matches candidates on skills and potential rather than keywords, surfaces hidden candidates, and powers internal mobility, with government-grade security for large enterprises.